Doreen-Onyango/zingiratech/README.md

 # ZingingaTech
 ZingiraTech is an innovative platform designed to address Kenya's growing e-waste management crisis.
+Kenya generates approximately 51,300 metric tonnes of e-waste annually, but only 5% is safely recycled.
+The improper disposal of the remaining 95% leads to environmental degradation and health risks caused by toxic substances like lead and mercury, as well as missed opportunities to recover valuable materials.
 By connecting users of electronic waste (e-waste) with certified recycling companies, ZingiraTech aims to foster responsible disposal, enhance recycling efforts, and create a sustainable, healthy environment for future generations.

-## Problem Statement

-Kenya generates approximately 51,300 metric tonnes of e-waste annually, but only 5% is safely recycled.
-The rest is improperly disposed of, causing:

-- Soil and water contamination from toxic substances like lead and mercury.
-- Air pollution due to unsafe burning practices.
-- Missed opportunities to recover valuable materials.
-- Worsening health risks, as many hazardous materials are human carcinogens.

-Contributing factors include a lack of organized collection systems, limited public awareness, and the importation of short-lifespan electronic devices.

 ## Features